“Who is watching the watchers?” is a preoccupation for modern democracies. It makes my thriller “Blood Summit” uncannily realistic.

 - January 2021: supporters of US President Donald Trump storm the Capitol building in Washington DC during a session due to confirm President-elect Joe Biden;

 - 18 January 2021: The Guardian reports that the FBI is vetting all 25,000 national guard troops arriving in Washington for the inauguration of President elect Joe Biden because they fear an insider attack.
+This time, someone was watching the watchers.

 No weapon on earth is more powerful than an idea.